JarmanSingh/Relevel-Netflix-Clone-Backend/README.md

-# Uber
+# Netflix

-We have cloned Uber backend.
+We have cloned netflix backend.

 # Steps to install the project: